Tuesday, January 27, 2015

 Bill Clinton

-... but Andrew Johnson and Bill Clinton were
+... but Andrew Johnson, Bill Clinton, and Donald Trump were

-Andrew Johnson and Bill Clinton were impeached by the House, but survived removal from office in the Senate - in Andrew Johnson's case, by only one vote.
+Andrew Johnson, Bill Clinton, and Donald Trump were all impeached by the House, but survived removal from office in the Senate - in Andrew Johnson's case, by only one vote.
 But Richard Nixon was never actually impeached.
 Unlike with the other two, though, there would have been enough votes in both Houses to remove Nixon from office, and Nixon knew it - which was why Nixon became the first (and to date, the only) president ever to resign from office.
 It was a shocking thing for the American public, and a dubious distinction that has followed Nixon (with some appropriateness) to his grave.

 Tuesday, January 6, 2015